and welcome to our German Word of the Day, this time with a look at the meaning of

 - Die ärmeren Bewohner werden nach und nach aus dem Viertel verdrängt.

-- The poorer habitants are slowly being pushed out of the neighborhood.
+- The poorer inhabitants are slowly being pushed out of the neighborhood.

 - Thomas will seine Probleme nicht verdrängen, sondern verarbeiten.